-- A. The licensee shall ensure compliance with federal, state, or local laws and regulations. - B. The licensee shall maintain public liability insurance for bodily injury for each center premises with a minimum limit of at least \$500,000 for each occurrence and with a minimum limit of \$500,000 aggregate. - 1.
-A public sponsor may have equivalent self-insurance that is in compliance with the Code of Virginia. - 2.
-Evidence of insurance coverage shall be made available to the Department's representative upon request. - C. The center shall maintain a written list, for each group of children, of important health conditions and dietary restrictions.
+- A. The licensee shall ensure compliance with federal, state, or local laws and regulations. - B. The licensee shall maintain public liability insurance for bodily injury for each center premises with a minimum limit of at least \$500,000 for each occurrence and with a minimum limit of \$500,000 aggregate.
+A public sponsor may have equivalent self-insurance that is in compliance with the Code of Virginia. - C. The center shall maintain a written list, for each group of children, of important health conditions and dietary restrictions.
 The center shall inform staff about the list.
 The list shall only be accessible to staff and shall have the most recent date of revision clearly stated.
-This up-to- date list shall be in each room or area where children are present and kept confidential unless written permission is received from the parent to post, display, or share. - D. A hospital-operated center may temporarily exceed their license capacity during a natural disaster or emergency situation according to its emergency preparedness and response plan. - E. When children 13 years or older are in care of the program and receive supervision in the licensed program, they shall be counted in the number of children receiving care and the center shall comply with this chapter in providing their care. - F. When children of staff are present at the facility and engaged in activities or under the supervision of staff, including the parent, who are supervising other children enrolled in the program, the children shall be considered enrolled for purposes of this chapter.
+This up-to- date list shall be in each room or area where children are present and kept confidential unless written permission is received from the parent to post, display, or share. - D. A hospital-operated center may temporarily exceed their license capacity during a natural disaster or emergency situation according to its emergency preparedness and response plan. - E. When children 13 years or older are in care of the program and receive supervision in the licensed program, they shall be counted in the number of children receiving care and the center shall comply with this chapter in providing their care. - F. When children of staff are present at the facility and engaged in activities or under the supervision of staff, including the parent, who are supervising other children enrolled in the program, the children shall be considered enrolled for purposes of this chapter. - G. The center shall implement policies for the possession and administration of undesignated or stock epinephrine pursuant to § 22.1-289.059 of the Code of Virginia that ensure: - 1.
+Undesignated or stock epinephrine is only administered by a nurse at the center, an employee of a local health department who is authorized by a prescriber and trained in the administration of epinephrine, or staff at the center authorized by a prescriber and trained in the administration of epinephrine pursuant to 8VAC20-781-170 C to a child believed to be having an anaphylactic reaction; - 2.
+At least one school nurse or an employee of a local health department who is authorized by a prescriber and trained in the administration of epinephrine, or staff at the center authorized by a prescriber and trained in the administration of epinephrine pursuant to 8VAC20-781-170 C has the means to access at all times during regular facility hours appropriate weight-based dosages of undesignated or stock epinephrine based on the children in care at the center; and